fsmiamoto/git-todo-parser/.github/README.md

-.       create a merge commit using the original merge commit's .       message (or the oneline, if no original merge commit was .       specified); use -c <commit> to reword the commit message
+.       create a merge commit using the original merge commit's .       message (or the oneline, if no original merge commit was .       specified); use -c <commit> to reword the commit message u, update-ref <ref> = track a placeholder for the <ref> to be updated
+                      to this position in the new commits.
+The <ref> is updated at the end of the rebase
 ```

 ## Example